 When the need arises, you can go smaller as in a Teardrop trailer or larger as in a fifth wheel.
 Truck campers and travel trailers fall right in between size wise.
 Where you want to go, how long you want to stay and how comfortable and at home you want to feel will lead you into making the right purchase.

-Here are some related articles you may be interested in:
+Here are some related articles on camping rig options that you may be interested in: